kdglider/enpm809t/README.md

 # ENPM 809T Homework Projects

 ## Overview
-This repository contains small Raspberry Pi projects created mainly as homework assignments for ENPM 809T.
+This repository contains small Raspberry Pi based robot projects created mainly as homework assignments for ENPM 809T.
+The Baron robot platform is used for this course, examples of which can be seen in the course introduction [video](https://www.youtube.com/watch?v=ETw4iuvdP6U).

 ## Personnel